gbwriting/gbwriting.github.io/_characters/adria.md

 * Throughout the years there are many hospital visits because of her heart - it becomes obvious that it's a ticking time bomb
 * One night, Charlie and Adria decide to do a ritual to bind Charlie to Adria as her familiar in an attempt to help give her strength - what they didn't realize is they ended up doing a spell/ritual that was much more powerful
 * When the abuse gets to a boiling point, Michelle finally files for divorce before moving to Boston, MA where her twin brother Devin lived with his adopted daughter Tatum
-* Boston is where Charlie and Adria finish out high school and where the sisters were accepted to Cornell University
+* Boston is where Charlie and Adria finish out high school and where the sisters were accepted to Greenborough University

 <h3>Now:</h3>

+* Moved from Boston to Greenborough for college and is in love with the city and the safety it provides supernaturals
 * Adria still struggles with her heart, forever a time bomb ticking over her head - though she lives her life to the fullest
 * After graduating with her MS she got a job at New York Aquarium as a Marine Educator & Public Programs Specialist while also working towards her doctorate
 * Constantly monitors her heart, but does it in a subtle way - she doesn't want to worry her family